Western Dock ~ Bundle of 3 Bare-root

 - Rumex aquaticus, Rumex occidentalis

-Often considered a weed by the average homeowner, Western Dock is actually a worthy native vegetable with edible greens, stalks, and seeds.
+Often considered a weed by the average homeowner, Western Dock is actually a worthy native food with edible greens, stalks, and seeds.

 Western Dock is a perennial herb with edible leaves, stalks, and seeds.
 Young spring leaves are most tender and mild, and can be eaten raw or cooked like spinach.
 Older leaves can have a bitter taste, and if so, can be boiled in a change of water.
 Later in spring, young flower stalks can be eaten like rhubarb or celery - best peeled and cooked.
 Once the seeds turn red-brown in late summer, they can be eaten raw or cooked - they are best ground and mixed with other heavy flours.
 Gluten free.